A m e r i c a n- G r a p h i c- A r t ,- 1 9 0 0 - 1 9 5 0

 who lived through the first half of the twentieth century faced a tumultuous period

 of two world wars, and the Great Depression.
 American

-art of this era was, for several decades, considered dull
+art of this era was, for several decades, considered by many to be dull

 we are able to view these works with renewed appreciation